slatedocs/slate/source/includes/_usecases.md

 ## Borderless Payouts
 Open multi-currency Borderless Account and automate your cross-border and domestic payouts with single API integration.
-This product enables you to automate your own borderless account.
+This product enables you to automate **your own** borderless account for making payouts and reconciliation.

 <ul>
   <li>Payouts to bank accounts</li>